oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 that also has the ability to execute code itself.
 This enables the ability to keep all of the steps involved in obtaining an access token outside of the JavaScript application.

+In this case, the Application Server performs the OAuth flow itself, and keeps the access token and refresh token stored internally, creating a separate session with the browser-based app via a traditional browser cookie.

 (Common examples of this architecture are an Angular front-end with a .NET backend, or a React front-end with a Spring Boot backend.)